-Phenomenon/Issue: Local government and village head leadership are essential in increasing public awareness of paying taxes.
-However, work effectiveness as a mediating variable has yet to be widely explored.
+Phenomenon/Issue: Local government and village head leadership play an important role in increasing public awareness of paying taxes, but work effectiveness as a mediating variable has not been widely explored.
 Purpose: This research aims to analyze the influence of government policy and village head leadership on public awareness of paying taxes, with work effectiveness as a mediating variable.